-In addition to the above listed competencies, upon successful completion of this course, students will:
+Upon successful completion of this course, students will:

 - 1. Explain the origin and development of the Texas constitution. - 2.
 Describe state and local political systems and their relationship with the federal government. - 3.
 Describe separation of powers and checks and balances in both theory and practice in Texas. - 4.
 Demonstrate knowledge of the legislative, executive, and judicial branches of Texas government. - 5.
 Evaluate the role of public opinion, interest groups, and political parties in Texas. - 6.
 Analyze the state and local election process. - 7.
 Identify the rights and responsibilities of citizens. - 8.
 Analyze issues, policies and political culture of Texas.